htcondor/htcondor/docs/admin-manual/networking.rst

 See :ref:`admin-manual/networking:port usage in htcondor` for information on opening port ranges.
 Also note that CCB works nicely with *condor_shared_port*.

-Unfortunately at this time, CCB does not support standard universe jobs.

 Any *condor_collector* may be used as a CCB server.
 There is no requirement that the *condor_collector* acting as the CCB server be the